 What are Guarantor Loans?

 Finding someone who is prepared to back your application if you default on payments can be tough.
 Ultimately, it will be the guarantor who is responsible for the loan so choosing someone who fully understands their potential responsibilities is crucial.
 Close friends and family members are often popular choices.
-Choosing a guarantor loan also offers associated benefits and can help you to build up your credit rating, or for those who are not homeowners as they do not require property to be secured on.
+Choosing a guarantor loan also offers associated benefits and can help you to build up your credit rating, or for those who are not homeowners as they are not required to secure their property.